branpise/genrandomnumber/README.md

 root@baremetal:/tmp#
 ```
 **Usage**
+- Run the below commands to get the output of the bash script:
 ```
 $ bash <script name>
 $ bash genrandom.sh
 ```
-- To run the same script in in debug mode:
+- To run the same script in debug mode:
 ```
 $ bash -x <script-name>
 $ bash -x genrandom.sh